alexkrohn/morphology-CURE/README.md

-# Herbarium Image Download Script

-Tutorial to download herbarium images from natural history museums for the morphology-related CURE.
-The cure lets students track morphological changes in Purple Loosestrife (*Lythrum salicaria*) between their native and invasive ranges.
+# Downloading Herbarium Images and Climate Data for CUREs

+Two tutorials associated with the Purple Loosestrife Morphology CURE.
 See [here](https://serc.carleton.edu/dev/curenet/institutes/bceenet2020/examples/238252.html) for more information about the CURE and how this tutorial fits in.

+data_cleaning* tutorials show how to download herbarium images from natural history museums for the morphology-related CURE.

+climate_data* tutorials show how to downloaded climate data (from PRISM datasets) associated with herbarium specimens downloaded in the data_cleaning* tutorials.